wojtkowiak/meteor-desktop/README.md

 ## `MD_LOG_LEVEL`
 `MD_LOG_LEVEL` env var is used to set the logger verbosity.
 Currently before `1.0` it is set to `ALL` but you can change it to any of `INFO, WARN, ERROR, DEBUG, VERBOSE, TRACE`.
-You can also select multiple levels joining them with a comma i.e.: `INFO,WARN`.
+You can also select multiple levels joining them with a comma, for example: `INFO,WARN`.

 ## Packaging